-Pet stores shall comply with all sections of the Ordinance.
-Must have valid business license & compliance with any zoning ordinance requirements not sell companion animals.
+Pet stores shall comply with all sections of the Ordinance and shall have valid business license & comply with any zoning ordinance requirements.
+Pet stores are strictly prohibited from selling companion animals.

-5.14 INTERFERENCE WITH SERVICE ANIMAL
+5.12 INTERFERENCE WITH SERVICE ANIMAL

 A. PUBLIC ACCESS